metagenome-atlas/atlas/docs/assembly/annotation.rst

 Functional Annotation of ORFs
 -----------------------------

-Functional annotation is performed using Prokka.
+Functional annotation is performed using Prokka_.
 Contigs will be renamed to sample name + a digit, incrementally, such that contig 1 for sample 'example-id' is 'example-id_1'.
-ORFs among a sample are named by Prokka similarly though they are padded by zeroes (example-id_00001).
+Open reading frames (ORFs) within a sample are named by Prokka similarly though they are padded by zeroes (example-id_00001).
 Contig IDs and ORFs IDs are mapped back to one another using the final output table where each row represents an ORF and its assignments.

 Taxonomy Annotation of ORFs and Contigs